 To demonstrate the applicability of KM-GAP, the condensation of water vapor on nanoparticles was simulated and compared to experimental data.
-Resolving the reversible adsorption of water vapor with a water desorption lifetime of picoseconds as suggested by molecular dynamic simulations, we confirm the best estimate of the surface accommodation coefficient of water vapor on a water droplet to be unity.
+Resolving the reversible adsorption of water vapor with a water desorption lifetime of picoseconds as suggested by molecular dynamic simulations, we help to confirm the best estimate of the surface accommodation coefficient of water vapor on a water droplet to be unity as reported by Winkler et al. (2006).
 Sensitivity studies suggest that an artificially slow bulk diffusion can inhibit the particle growth significantly, which may be relevant for condensational growth of (semi-)solid organic aerosol particles.

 For further demonstration of the ability of KM-GAP, the size- and time-dependent evaporation of single organic component particles was modeled.
-Experimental data on the evaporation of dioctyl phthalate particles can be reproduced with an accommodation coefficient of ~0.5, and the model results emphasize the importance of aerosol particle number concentration and mixing effects in chamber experiments.
+Experimental data on the evaporation of dioctyl phthalate particles can be reproduced with an accommodation coefficient of $\sim 0.5$ , and the model results emphasize the importance of aerosol particle number concentration and mixing effects in chamber experiments.
 Moreover, we showed how the formation and evaporation of volatile reaction products like nonanal can cause a decrease in the size of oleic acid particles exposed to ozone.

 In conclusion, KM-GAP is a versatile tool for the modeling of multiphase chemical and microphysical processes in atmospheric aerosols and clouds in a self-consistent and realistic manner.
-The model can resolve the effects of surface and bulk mass transport in particles undergoing condensation and/or evaporation, which may be crucial for the description and understanding of the atmospheric aging of multi-component mixtures of time-dependent composition and diffusivity.
-So far the formation and aging of secondary organic aerosol (SOA) has generally been described by thermodynamic models that implicitly assume quasi-instantaneous gas-particle partitioning (Pankow, 1994; Donahue et al., 2006; Zuend et al., 2010; Donahue et al., 2011).
-If, however, the phase state of SOA is not liquid but (semi-)solid, this assumption may break down and the SOA partitioning may be kinetically limited (Virtanen et al., 2010; Cappa and Wilson, 2011; Shiraiwa et al., 2011; Vaden et al., 2011).
+The model can resolve the effects of surface and bulk mass transport in particles undergoing condensation and/or evaporation, which may be crucial for the description and understanding of the atmospheric aging of multicomponent mixtures of time-dependent composition and diffusivity.
+So far the formation and aging of secondary organic aerosol (SOA) has generally been described by thermodynamic models that implicitly assume quasi-instantaneous gas-particle partitioning (Pankow, 1994; Donahue et al., 2006, 2011; Zuend et al., 2010).
+If, however, the phase state of SOA is not liquid but (semi-)solid, this assumption may break down and the SOA partitioning may be kinetically limited (Virtanen et al., 2010; Cappa and Wilson, 2011; Pfrang et al., 2011; Shiraiwa et al., 2011; Vaden et al., 2011).
 We suggest and intend to use KM-GAP for the investigation of such effects.